TScarl/Generate-Password/README.md

 Otherwise no know issues, it works very well.

 ### Conclusion
-Visit the webpage with the following url:    and generate your password.
+Visit the webpage with the following url: https://tscarl.github.io/Generate-Password/ Generate your password and feel free and happy with a mind which hopefully has a device which can remember this password for you.